Are you planning a pilgrimage to visit the tallest trees in the world?

 We were lucky enough to spend several days at the Jedediah Smith campground in the Redwoods, and here’s what we discovered.

 You can never really see their tops if you’re standing in the forest.
 You can only imagine what the view is like from up there.
-If you have trouble visualizing how tall a redwood tree actually grows, check out this infographic from Candide Gardening.
+If you have trouble visualizing how tall a redwood tree actually grows, check out this infographic below:

 Jedediah Smith Redwoods State Park FAQs

-Before your plan your trip to the California Redwoods, here are a few things that you might want to know before visiting this part of northern California.
+Before you plan your trip to the California Redwoods, here are a few things that you might want to know before visiting this part of northern California.

 Visiting the Redwoods in California FAQs